Zangezur corridor

 The Zangezur corridor (Note: Zangezur refers to the historical and geographical region in the Caucasus.
-In Azerbaijan, the variation "Zangazur corridor" is used as well.The concept has also been referred to by press and media as the "Nakhchivan corridor" (Նախիջևանի միջանցք; Naxçıvan dəhlizi), the "Meghri corridor", (Մեղրիի միջանցք; Meğri dəhlizi) and the "Syunik corridor" (Սյունիքի միջանցք; Sünik dəhlizi).) (Զանգեզուրի միջանցք; Zəngəzur dəhlizi) is a concept for a transport corridor that emerged after the 2020 Nagorno-Karabakh War, promoted by Azerbaijan and Turkey as a direct land link between mainland Azerbaijan and its Nakhchivan exclave through Armenia’s southern Syunik province.
-This proposed route, is often envisioned without Armenian checkpoints, The concept was not part of the 2020 Nagorno-Karabakh ceasefire agreement but was introduced to the geopolitical lexicon later by Azerbaijani President Ilham Aliyev.
+In Azerbaijan, the variation "Zangazur corridor" is used as well.The concept has also been referred to by press and media as the "Nakhchivan corridor" (Նախիջևանի միջանցք; Naxçıvan dəhlizi), the "Meghri corridor", (Մեղրիի միջանցք; Meğri dəhlizi) and the "Syunik corridor" (Սյունիքի միջանցք; Sünik dəhlizi).) (Զանգեզուրի միջանցք; Zəngəzur dəhlizi) is a concept for a transport corridor that emerged after the 2020 Nagorno-Karabakh War, promoted by Azerbaijan and Turkey as a direct land link between mainland Azerbaijan and its Nakhchivan exclave through Armenia's southern Syunik province.
+This proposed route is often envisioned without Armenian checkpoints.
+The concept was not part of the 2020 Nagorno-Karabakh ceasefire agreement but was introduced to the geopolitical lexicon later by Azerbaijani President Ilham Aliyev.
 Armenia has steadily objected to it, asserting that "corridor logic" deviates from the ceasefire terms, and that it is a form of propaganda that threatens Armenian sovereignty.
-Russia has at times downplayed the “corridor” terminology, framing discussions around general transport reopening, but later signaled support for the plan.

 International perspectives are split; some regard it as a pan-Turkic expansionist project which undermines the safety and security of Armenians; others consider the corridor to be a mechanism for easing the long-standing Turkish-Azeri blockade of Armenia.
 (Note: The blockade was initiated in 1989 by Azerbaijan, originally in response to the Karabakh movement which called for the independence of Nagorno-Karabakh (Artsakh) from Azerbaijan and its reunification with Armenia.
 Turkey later joined the blockade against Armenia in 1993.)

 Historically, the Armenian region of Syunik/Zangezur has been contested by Azerbaijan and Turkey following the collapse of the Russian Empire in 1918.
 Since 2021, Azerbaijan has occupied sections of internationally recognized Armenian territory, especially in Syunik.
 Soviet-era railway connections once linked Nakhchivan to Azerbaijan through Armenia, but these were severed during the Karabakh Movement in the early 1990s.
 Past proposals—including land swaps in the 1990s and early 2000s—failed due to strong domestic opposition in both countries.
 The dispute intensified in 2021 when Azerbaijani President Ilham Aliyev claimed Armenia had agreed to the corridor and threatened to establish it by military force.
 Rather than conceding an extraterritorial corridor that threatens its sovereignty, Armenia instead calls for multiple routes to be opened simultaneously as part of the Crossroads of Peace initiative.
-Russia has at times downplayed the “corridor” terminology, framing discussions around general transport reopening, but later signaled support for the plan.
+Russia has at times downplayed the "corridor" terminology, framing discussions around general transport reopening, but later signaled support for the plan.

 A shift occurred with the 2025 U.S.-brokered Trump Route for International Peace and Prosperity (TRIPP), which grants the U.S. exclusive development rights to operate a corridor on commercial terms.
 This U.S.-brokered project is branded as part of the Armenia–Azerbaijan peace agreement and aims to reduce Russian, Iranian, and Chinese influence in the South Caucasus.
 Iran and Russia have condemned the role of the United States as an encroachment.